Echo (mythology): Daphnis and Chloe

 The tale of Daphnis and Chloe is a 2nd-century romance by Greek author Longus.
 At one point in the novel, Daphnis and Chloe are staring out at the boats gliding across the sea.
 Chloe, having never heard an echo before, is confused on hearing the fisherman's song repeated in a nearby valley.
 Daphnis promises to tell her the story of Echo in exchange for ten more kisses.

 Daphnis’ rendition differs radically from Ovid's account.
 According to Daphnis, Echo was raised among the Nymphæ because her mother was a nymph.
 Her father, however, was merely a man and hence Echo was not herself a nymph but mortal.
-Echo spent her days dancing with the Nymphæ and singing with the Muses who taught her all manner of musical instruments.
+Echo spent her days dancing with the Nymphae and singing with the Muses who taught her all manner of musical instruments.
 Pan then grew angry with her, envious of her musical virtuosity and covetous of her virginity, which she would yield neither to men nor gods.
 Pan drove the men of the fields mad, and, like wild animals, they tore Echo apart and scattered the still singing fragments of her body across the earth.